tangbao/NJ-MVC-Appointment-Helper/README.md

 - [Optional but recommended] Create and activate your virtual env, like Anaconda.
 - `pip install -r requirements.txt`
 - Under `secrets` folder,
+    - Create `admin.secret`, and put your Telegram id inside (only support one admin for now), where the errors (exceptions) messages will be sent to.
+Any only admin users can use `/updateauth` to add authorized users.
     - Create `token.secret`, and put your token inside.
+    - [Optional] Create `test_token.secret`, and put the your test bot token, if you want to have a test bot when developing your own version.
+Use `TEST_MODE` in `config.py` to switch bots.
     - Create `authorized_users.secret`, and put the ids of authorized users inside, one per line, if you want only the authorized users can use the subscription function.
 If you hope everyone can use it, set `REQUIRE_AUTH` in `config.py` (located under project root) as `False`.